-4.1 Internal management arrangements for inspection and identification
+4.1 Internal Management Arrangements for Inspection and Identification

-Responsibility for carrying out the inspection duty is held by the Natural and Built Environment Division.
-Overall responsibility for the management of the contaminated land duties is held by the Environmental Protection Manager (The Principal Environmental Protection Officer will be responsible for organising inspections of individual sites.
+Responsibility for carrying out the inspection duty is held by the Environmental Protection team.
+Overall responsibility for the management of the Contaminated Land function is held by the Head of Public Protection.
+Responsibility for organising inspections of individual sites lies with the Senior Environmental Management Officer responsible for land contamination.

-When site investigation, appointment of external consultants or other significant expenditure of Council resources is required as part of a detailed inspection, the proposal and justification in terms of Part IIA statutory requirements will be approved by the Head of Natural and Built Environment.
+When site investigation, appointment of external consultants or other significant expenditure of Council resources is required as part of a detailed inspection, the proposal and justification in terms of Part IIA statutory requirements will be approved by the appropriate delegated officer.

-When a determination that land should be designated statutory contaminated land is made, a completed standard form containing the information required by the Statutory Guidance, paragraph B52 shall be approved by the Head of Natural and Built Environment.
+When a determination that land should be designated statutory Contaminated Land is made, a completed standard form containing the information required by the Statutory Guidance, paragraph B52 shall be approved by the Environmental Protection Manager, or other delegated officer.